sithmel/occamsrazor-validator/README.md

 Sort and compare results
 ------------------------
-The result validator object has an useful property.
-It can be sorted and compared (greater than, lesser than) as it was a basic js type.
+The resulting validator object has an useful property.
+It can be sorted and compared (greater than, lesser than) just like a basic js value.
 You can use the output of the toString attribute to compare for equality:
 ```js
 r0 > r1
 var results = [r0, r1, r2, r3];